makdosx/online-banking/README.md

 # online-banking
-This is a online banking system for local businesses. easybank contains a user interface as well as a user authentication system ,br><br>
+This is a online banking system for local businesses. easybank contains a user interface as well as a user authentication system <br><br>

 1) Install easybank: <br><br>